mypetyak/django-citadel/README.md

 ==============
 [![Build Status](https://travis-ci.org/mypetyak/django-citadel.svg?branch=master)](https://travis-ci.org/mypetyak/django-citadel)

-This is a small Django application that provides a field type that stores data under AES encryption.
-It is useful for the Django developer that needs to store sensitive data in an untrusted location (such as a database that could be compromised, a third-party server, an external message queue, etc).
+This Django application provides a field type that stores data under AES encryption at rest.
+It is useful for the Django developer that needs to store sensitive data in an untrusted location (a database that could be compromised, a third-party external message queue, etc).
 It is an application-level alternative to database-level encryption, such as PostgreSQL's `pgcrypto` module.

 ##Features: